How To: Configure the Azure Multi-Factor Authentication registration policy

 - Delivers strong authentication with a range of easy verification options

-- Plays a key role in preparing your organization to protect and recover from risk events in Identity Protection
+- Plays a key role in preparing your organization to protect and recover from risk detections in Identity Protection

 For more details on MFA, see What is Azure Multi-Factor Authentication?